maheshrijal/notes/docs/AWS/cloudformation.md

 ## CloudFormation Cost

 - Each resource within a stack is tagged with a identifier called a stack ID so you can track the cost of each stack
-- Cost of resource can be estimated using the CloudFormation tempalte
+- Cost of resource can be estimated using the CloudFormation template
 - **Saving strategy**: In Dev, you can delete the stack at 5PM and recreate it at 9AM the next day

 ## Productivity